 - Just as David also speaks of how blessed is the man for whom God credits righteousness apart from works:

 - “Blessed are the men whose lawlessness was forgiven, and whose sins were covered;

 - Then how was it credited?
 While being in circumcision or in uncircumcision?
-Not in circumcision, but in uncircumcision.
+Not while in circumcision, but while in uncircumcision.

 - And he received the sign of circumcision as a seal of the righteousness of faith while in uncircumcision, for him to be the father of all the men who believe while in uncircumcision, for it to be credited to them as righteousness also.

 - And the father of circumcision isn’t only father to the men of circumcision, but also to the men who walk in the footsteps of our father Abraham while in uncircumcision.